Inner-strength training tip # 14: Everything that doesn’t come into play is for a reason

 Chin up, girlfriend.

 Well, I can tell you the first cut is certainly the deepest.
-You won’t experience the same level of shock and pain as this first defeat.
+And you won’t experience the same level of shock and pain as this first defeat.

 Right now, you’re probably teary-eyed reading this.